 - If you have multiple users of your ownCloud installation, you can limit who has access to the folder using the ‘Available For’ section to the right of the configuration information.

-- Clicking on this folder will show you the data in your DreamObjects bucket linked to ownCloud.
+In the center pane, you'll see the name of the folder you created.
 Anything you keep, upload, or create there is stored in DreamObjects.
-Deleting an object inside ownCloud will remove the object from DreamObjects.
+Deleting an object inside ownCloud removes the object from DreamObjects.

-- If you wish to connect additional buckets, simply create a new folder and connect this bucket to the folder via the ‘Admin > External Storage’ section of the ownCloud panel.
-You can connect as many buckets as you’d wish with ownCloud.
+If you wish to connect additional buckets, simply create a new folder and connect this bucket to the folder via the ‘Admin > External Storage’ section of the ownCloud panel.
+You can connect as many buckets as you like with ownCloud.

 Uploading large files inside ownCloud to DreamObjects